M-O-P-D/Police-Supply-Demand/README.md

 setting the path as appropriate.
 You can define it in .
 Any output differences will cause a failure and the baseline output file `test/regression-baseline.txt` will be updated.
 Manually confirm the changes are ok before committing!

+NOTE: if the output changes, the reference file will be overwritten automatically, so that changes can be reviewed and committed (or reverted).
+This means that running the regression test a second time will *always pass*, so be careful!

 ## Docker container

 Alternatively, you can pull a self-contained image from docker-hub: